deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 “...And cases like Myun aside, they’re bigger and stronger than you, too,” Allison pointed out.

+Yulna broke an egg into the flour bowl, and Allison saw Xiù subtly wince and bite her tongue.
+Yulna had an... *unorthodox* approach to baking, but right now it was her kitchen and her relaxation activity, so she got to do it however she liked.

-Yulna broke an egg into the flour bowl.
-“You’re saying that Females only have *any* power because males allow it?”
+“You’re saying that Females only have *any* power because males allow it?” she asked, seemingly oblivious to Xiù's fidgeting.

 “...No.
 But there’s something important at play.
 Hell, look at us.”
 Allison gestured to Xiù and herself.
 “Julian’s never been small, but now he’s a *lot* heavier than the pair of us combined.
 The only reason Xiù ever wins when they spar these days is because she’s tricky, and because he’s just *playing.* What if he decided to stop playing one day?
 He’s managed to scare me plenty of times.”